ModelEarth/Mapping-global-ghg-emissions/README.md

 On Mac/Linux run:

 	source env/bin/activate
-	python --version

 On Windows run:

 	.\env\Scripts\activate
-	python --version

-Now you can continue with the requirments.txt install above.
+Confirm the version with `python -V` and continue with the requirments.txt install above.

 ## Citation